gatk-workflows/five-dollar-genome-analysis-pipeline/README.md

 ### germline_single_sample_workflow :
 This WDL pipeline implements data pre-processing and initial variant calling (GVCF generation) according to the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing and exome sequencing data.
+The provided intervals in the json are intended for whole-genome sequencing, users are expected to use thier own exome intervals for exome sequencing.

 #### Requirements/expectations
-- Human whole-genome pair-end in unmapped BAM (uBAM) format
+- Human whole-genome paired-end sequencing data in unmapped BAM (uBAM) format
 - One or more read groups, one per uBAM file, all belonging to a single sample (SM)
 - Input uBAM files must additionally comply with the following requirements:
 - - filenames all have the same suffix (we use ".unmapped.bam")